Table of Contents

 Children with severe autism limitations will generally qualify.
 The SSA considers a child under 18 to be “disabled” if they have a permanent physical or mental condition that very seriously limits their activities.

 The Social Security Administration clarifies that conditions must be established with medical evidence.
-This means doctor’s documentation of symptoms, along with lab results.
+This means the doctor’s documentation of symptoms, along with lab results.
 A parent’s own listing of symptoms is not enough alone to show the disability, but a parent can help provide full details of the level of daily care and assistance that the child needs.
 It’s also helpful to include written statements from any professionals who work with your child and can attest to their challenges.
-These can include health care provides, teachers, or caretakers.
+These can include health care providers, teachers, or caretakers.

 Technical Listing Requirements for Autism Spectrum Disorder

 112.10 Autism Spectrum Disorder, for children age 3 to attainment of age 18, satisfied by A and B:

 - Qualitative deficits in verbal communication, nonverbal communication, and social interaction; and

 - Significantly restricted, repetitive patterns of behavior, interests, or activities.

 Extreme limitation of one, or marked limitation of two, of the following areas of mental functioning;